 “Addressing this crisis of affordability, housing, and homelessness will take everyone coming to the table – government, philanthropy, businesses, neighborhoods, our leaders in Olympia, and counties and cities across our region,” said Mayor Durkan.
 “With this strong and innovative public private partnership, we’re showing what we can do when we work together to address these critical challenges and build shared solutions.”

 The Family Resource Center will focus on increasing access to services shown to be highly-effective, like diversion.
 Diversion helps families triage options, address barriers, and move into housing.

-The Mount Baker Family Housing & Resource Center will provide 95 housing units for low-income families and families experiencing homelessness.
+Gardner House and Allen Family Center will provide 95 housing units for low-income families and families experiencing homelessness.
 It is located in a transit and opportunity-rich area, one block from the Mount Baker Link Light Rail Station, two blocks from a King County Metro bus transit hub, and close to schools, grocery stores, pharmacies and other community services.

 The Family Resource Center, an 8,000 sq. ft. hub open to the community, will feature lead service providers: